Supplementary Heart Services

 You get better results with open communication, education, and support from your Reading Hospital care team.
 In addition to providing the best possible cardiovascular treatment, we give you and your family information and encouragement through the following services.

 Active Aging is a “lunch and learn” program designed to help seniors stay active and healthy.
 This program is held twice each month and features a variety of health topics.
-Find upcoming Active Aging meetings.
+Find upcoming Active Aging programs.

 Advancing Wellness is a disease management program for patients with heart failure [PDF] and COPD [PDF].